 Research has shown that the most parents of overweight children do not recognize their child is overweight.

 When your pediatrician tells you your child is overweight, you may be surprised, worried, or sad.
-Heavy kids tend to become overweight or obese adults at high risk of developing multiple chronic diseases.
+Heavy kids tend to become adults with overweight or obesity at high risk of developing multiple chronic diseases.
 You want to help your child and prevent this from happening.